Stephen D. Glazier

+Glazier was a lecturer in anthropology at the University of Connecticut (Storrs); Visiting associate professor of Intercultural Studies at Trinity College (Hartford); lecturer in anthropology at Connecticut College (New London); Associate Professor of Sociology at Westmont College (Santa Barbara), and Professor of Anthropology at the University of Nebraska–Lincoln.

-Glazier served as book review editor of the journal Anthropology of Consciousness and as a member of the editorial board of the Journal of the Virgin Island Archaeological Society.
-He is currently a member of the editorial advisory boards of the journals Open Theology and PentecoStudies He served two terms as president of the Society for the Anthropology of Consciousness.
+He served as book review editor of the journal Anthropology of Consciousness and was a member of the editorial board of the Journal of the Virgin Island Archaeological Society.
+Currently, he is a member of the editorial advisory boards of the journals Open Theology and Penteco Studies.
+He served two terms as president of the Society for the Anthropology of Consciousness.
 In addition, he served as vice president and secretary of the Society for the Anthropology of Religion and as a council member and as secretary of the Society for the Scientific Study of Religion.

+In 1977, Stephen D. Glazier married Rosemary Fitzgerald Custer.
+The Glaziers have one daughter and four grandchildren.